rambasnet/Data-Structures/README.md

 ## Requirements

-- Linux/MacOS (Not tested on Windows)
+- Linux/MacOS/WSL on Windows (Not tested on Windows itself)
 - Jupyter Notebook
 - xeus-cling notebook kernel
 - git

 ## Install required tools
+- Note: these libraries and tools need to be installed just once, if you've Jupyter Notebook with C++, you can safely ignore this section.

 - Install Miniconda: [https://conda.io/miniconda.html](https://conda.io/miniconda.html)
 - open a terminal/shell and run the following commands